Take your career to the next level

 Tell us about yourself (your name/your job/what you studied/a hobby you enjoy doing).

 I’m Ben Eeley.
-I’m a camera operator and Steadicam operator based in London.
-I went to SAE Institute, and I studied Film Production.
-As a Steadicam operator, I work mainly freelance, jobs come in left, right and center.
-I normally do a lot of commercials and I’m starting to move more into drama and TV narrative and feature film worlds.
+I’m a Camera Operator and Steadicam Operator based in London.
+I went to SAE Institute and studied a Videography Course.
+As a Steadicam Operator, I work mainly freelance, jobs come in left, right and centre.

 Your role as a Steadicam Operator – what does an average day on the job look like for you?

-So a normal working day is anywhere from 10 to 12 hours plus the overtime and that’s from when we first get in and set up, talking about what we’re doing for the day, talking about the shots, working them out, and then just operating the camera.
+That’s from when you first get in and set up, talk about what you’re doing for the day, talk about the shots, work them out, then just operating the camera.

 What are you doing here today?